ALCL and Breast ImplantsPosted by martin in Breast Augmentation

 - There have been 9 deaths WORLDWIDE

-- None of these patients were treated with removal of the implant and the entire capsule, which is the recommend treatment.
+- None of these patients were treated with removal of the implant and the entire capsule, which is the recommended treatment.

 Why is there a suspected link between ALCL and Breast Implants?